teksi/wastewater/docs/en/user-guide/How-To/index.rst

 .. figure:: images/default_values_organisation_obj_id_selection.png

-.. note:: If you do not have any organisations you first have to import them with the :ref:`wizard` chapter
+.. note:: If you do not have any organisations you first have to import them with the :ref:`interlis_import` chapter